Prerequisite courses

 Cell Biology - 3 credits

 To fulfill the cell biology prerequisite, an equivalent course must have a title that indicates it is primarily a cell biology course, and it must be the equivalent of 3 semester credits or more.
+4 quarter credits will fulfill this requirement.
 It must cover the following topics: organelles, organelle function, cell signaling, cell energy use, cell division, cell adaptation, cell mutation and environmental response, membrane structures and transport.
 Neither introductory/general biology courses that include a segment on cell biology nor microbiology courses will meet the requirements for this course.
 This course must be predominantly focused on cellular function.

 Systems Physiology or Anatomy and Physiology I and II - 3 credits

 To fulfill the systems physiology prerequisite, an equivalent course must have a title that indicates it is primarily a physiology course covering normal physiologic function of animals or humans, and it must be the equivalent of 3 semester credits or more.
+4 quarter credits will fulfill this requirement.
 Physiology can be awarded for a single general human physiology or animal physiology course that is comprehensive and includes the following body systems: cardiovascular, digestive, endocrine, musculoskeletal, neurological, renal, reproductive, and respiratory.
 Your institution may require that you take two general physiology courses to cover all systems.
-Alternatively, you may take a two-part, combined anatomy and physiology series (2 quarters/semesters; must complete both courses to fulfill the requirement.
-Lab is not required.
-This option not available at CSU).
+Alternatively, you may take a two-part, combined anatomy and physiology series (two quarters/semesters; must complete both courses to fulfill the requirement.
+Lab is not required).
+A single anatomy and physiology course does not fulfill the requirements.

 Additional upper-division "biomedical science" courses - 9 credits